Implementation Grants

 View Funding Priorities

-If your project involves or interprets Indigenous history or cultures, please also note CT Humanities’ Indigenous Values Statement.
+If your project involves or interprets Indigenous history or cultures, please also note CT Humanities’ Indigenous Values Statement and accompanying resources here.

 FAQs & Resources for Applicants